-We were not listening to European ideas any more, not when we were surrounded by a community of men and women who empathised and made a living from the sea much as they had done since the islands of Wallacea were populated some 45,000 years ago.
+We were not listening to European ideas any more, not when we were surrounded by a community of men and women who empathised with and made a living from the sea much as they had done since the islands of Wallacea were populated some 70,000 years ago.
 Not long before we built our thatch hut to live amongst them on Rote, there were still no motors for their self-made dugout canoes and bamboo raft fishing platforms.

 The ‘advisers’ also came up with the ancient technique of building a raft suspended between forked crutches dug into the sand.
 This way it was possible to crawl under the bamboos during the lashing process, and when it was finished and the tide came in, the whole thing could be lowered and pushed into deep water without the bark fibre lashings rubbing against the sand or shingle.
 Simple stuff, and practical.
 Of course one had only 14 days from high tide to high tide to have the work finished, and they did it with time to spare.

 So on a deserted, gently sloping beach 14 kilometres from Kupang, the noisy, dusty capital of the eastern islands, we had our new model ‘Nale Tasih II.’
 It looked and felt a lot more sea kindly than the great pontoon disaster of eight months earlier, now fuelling the cooking fires of Oeseli kitchens on the south coast of Pulau Rote.
-We had some help to move it the Kupang’s harbour for the finishing touches and after having it double blessed by a Hindu-Bali ‘Pemangku’ and a Christian Pastor, we were ready to tackle the Timor Sea.
+We had some help to move it to Kupang’s harbour for the finishing touches, and after having it double blessed by a Hindu-Bali ‘Pemangku’ and a Christian Pastor, we were ready to tackle the Timor Sea.
 And not a Ben Hur-sized crew this time.
 Bob Hobman was captain, Zakawerus Jacobus (Om Mberu) from Siladen Island near Manado, Sulawesi and Emmanual Filipus (Om Ife) from Rote were the crew.
 Peter Rogers, a cameraman for the Australian documentary production company allegedly making a film of the voyage, also had crew duties.
-And there was our scientific adviser passenger, Robert Bednarik, a diligent researcher into Pleistocene seafaring and a prodigious contributor to scientific journals on the subject.
+And there was our scientific adviser passenger, Robert Bednarik, a diligent researcher into Pleistocene seafaring and prodigious contributor to scientific journals on the subject.

-By reaching the ancient Sahul Land which once included Papua New Guinea and Tasmania, our mission to repeat mankind’s first ocean voyage had succeeded.
+By reaching the ancient Sahul Land which once included Papua New Guinea and Tasmania, our mission to repeat mankind’s first significant ocean voyage had succeeded.
 But we weren’t entirely convinced that the original seafarers all that time ago – as capable and familiar with the sea as they surely were – would have had the advantage of our somewhat advanced sail rig.
 And there were some other aspects of the project that we felt lacked authenticity.

 The sail cloth material was from the shredded spine of the nipa palm, but woven by Rotinese women on a ‘back strap’ loom which is a Neolithic innovation.
-The sail was hung from a fixed tripod bamboo mast and controlled by rattan and palm fibre ropes, in a combination far too sophisticated for the period of the first human occupation of Australia.
+The sail was hung from a fixed tripod bamboo mast and controlled by rattan and palm fibre ropes, in a combination we later declared far too sophisticated for the period of the first human occupation of Australia.
 It was widely broadcast via our scientific adviser’s contributions to academic papers, that stone tools were in daily use throughout the project and especially during the voyage, but this is not true.
 Although we did live primarily on speared fish and boiled foxtail millet, the cooking fire was lit by wooden matches and the Indonesian crew’s gas cigarette lighters.

 Some 13 days of largely unspectacular sailing, save the severe line squalls, broken booms and heavy seas threatening to break the raft in two about midships, we were 150 kilometres from Darwin when a storm of some considerable force pushed us toward the crocodile infested southern shore of Melville Island.
 Concerned for the ultimate safety of the crew and the fact that scientist Bednarik had never learned to swim, Hobman called for assistance and the crew were taken off the raft by a passing oil rig tender and delivered to Darwin.